Loading...

 Lab 37: Investigating Processes with ps

-Investigate system slowness by inspecting running processes with multiple ps output styles and filters.
-Produce targeted evidence for suspicious or high-cost processes, including a process tree view.
+Investigate slowness by collecting process evidence using multiple ps views and filters.
+Produce targeted output for high-cost or suspicious processes and explain parent-child relationships with a tree view.

 troubleshooting core services